mvolkmann/blog/src/smalltalk.md

 numbered list of comments found in the source code for the class.
 Clicking any of those displays the comment text in the right pane.

-It's probably more useful to open a System Browser window, find a class of interest, an view the comments there.
+It's probably more useful to open a System Browser, find a class of interest, an view the comments there.

 ### Terse Guide